dotnet/roslyn/docs/contributing/API Review Process.md

 ## Steps

 1. **Requester files an issue**.
 The issue description should contain a speclet that represents a sketch of the new APIs, including samples on how the APIs are being used.
 The goal isn't to get a complete API list, but a good handle on how the new APIs would roughly look like and in what scenarios they are being used.
 Please use [this template](https://github.com/dotnet/roslyn/issues/new?template=api-suggestion.md).
 The issue should have the labels `Feature Request` and `Concept-API`.
+[Here](https://github.com/dotnet/roslyn/issues/53410) is a good example of a strong API proposal.

 2. **We assign an owner**.
 We'll assign a dedicated owner from our side that sponsors the issue.
 This is usually [the area owner](../area-owners.md#areas) for which the API proposal or design change request was filed.